Table of contents Show

-There’s more to Prague than its medieval Old Town and its Castle.
+Confused about what to do in Prague with kids?
+There’s far more to Prague than its medieval Old Town and its Castle.
 It has a wide array of fun and interesting attractions that the entire family will surely love.
 From beautiful green spaces to quirky museums, Prague has all kinds of surprises up its sleeve.
 We’ll help you find the best of them.

 Around the southern part of the zoo, your kids can feed and pet the animals.
 Your kids can also have fun at the Bororo Reserve, an Amazon-themed play and rest area, where they can explore an elaborate jungle gym.
 You can reach Prague Zoo using public transportation and even via a steamboat ride.
 From March to October, you can go on a 75-minute boat ride on the Vltava river to reach the zoo.

-The Children’s Island is a playground for kids located on the Vltava River, which you can reach on foot via a small bridge.
+The Children’s Island is a playground for kids located on the Vltava River, which you can reach on foot via a small Another one of the kid friendly things to do in New Prague today, is a visit to the Children’s Island.
+It’s a playground for kids located on the Vltava River, which you can reach on foot via a small bridge.
 It has a mini football pitch, a skate park, climbing nets, wooden houses, sandpits, and wooden boats.
 It’s popular among locals and tourists, especially on bright sunny days.

-Slavonic Island is one of the 13 islands in the Vltava river.
+Another of the best fun things to do for kids in Prague is taking them to see Slavonic island.
+This extremely beautiful Island is one of the 13 islands in the Vltava river.
 It might be the most significant because of its neo-Renaissance Žofín Palace, where Hector Berlioz and Ferenc Liszt used to play their concerts.
 It has fenced playgrounds and a small replica of a train.
 Your family can also rent rowboats and pedal boats for some water fun.

 Taxis and pedestrians can reach Slavonic Island via a bridge.
 It’s within walking distance from any hotel in the city center.

 Located on the banks of the Vltava River is Žluté Lázně, a green, open space with many fun attractions for kids and adults.
+Taking your kids to visit Žluté Lázně is one of the best kid friendly things to do in new Prague today.
 It has a children’s playground with pools for swimming and paddling.
 It also has a sandy beach with bungalows, bars, and hammocks.
 Best of all, it has a wide array of sports facilities and rental equipment, ranging from rowboats, paddleboards, and pedal boats.